Elin310/VO2max/README.md

-# VO2 Max Mask
+# VO2 Max Mask v 1.1
-Super cool project to build your own VO2 Max mask.
+Project to build an affordable and adaptable VO2 Max mask.
 Your "VO2 Max" is a measure of how much oxygen your body and absorb and use during exercise, read more about it [here](https://www.healthline.com/health/vo2-max#benefits).

 Original idea and detailed build instructions can be found on [Instructable](https://www.instructables.com/Accurate-VO2-Max-for-Zwift-and-Strava/).
 Other designs can be found [here, a UC Davis Med Center project](https://faculty.engineering.ucdavis.edu/knoesen/wp-content/uploads/sites/119/2016/12/OOCOO_WirelessHealthSubmission_Final.pdf) and a [commercial version that costs just under US$6,000](https://vo2master.com/).

-This fork of [Ivor's excellent Github work](https://github.com/ihewitt/VO2max) incorporates the CO2 enhancements from Ulrich Rissel.
-The intent with this repo is to make it as easy as possible to build a world class piece of kit that'll add useful metrics to your training.
+This fork of [Meteoscientific](https://github.com/meteoscientific/VO2max) incorporates the CO2 enhancements from Ulrich Rissel.
+The intent with this repo is to make a prototype that can be used by Sports technology at KTH and be adble to make future improvements.

 ## Design Constraints
 Less than $200 for all parts and printing.